wujason1/HackathonProject/README.md

 ## Installation
-1. Fork the project and open it in your favorite IDE
+1. Fork the project and open it in your favorite IDE (Backend set up)
+2. Connect to a MySQL database with the following information:
+    - Connection Name: hackathon
+    - Host: localhost
+    - Port: 3306
+    - User: root
+    - SSL: not enabled
-2. Start the backend, by running HackathonProjectApplication.
-It can be found by going through src > main > java > HackathonProjectApplication
+3. Run HackathonProjectApplication.
+It can be found by going through src > main > java > HackathonProjectApplication (Frontend set up)
-3. In your terminal, navigate to the frontend folder of the project
+4. In your terminal, navigate to the frontend folder of the project
+5. Run the command 'npm install'
-4. Run the command 'npm start'
+6. Run the command 'npm start' to start the project
-5. You may need to run 'npm install' before 'npm start' if it is giving errors

 ## Chosen Technologies
 ### React